DelphiWorlds/Kastri/Demos/AppUpdate/ReadMe.md

 ## Supported Delphi versions

-Delphi 12, Delphi 11.x.
-It _should_ also work in Delphi 10.4.2, and perhaps earlier.
+Delphi 12.3.
+See notes just below for other versions

 ## Project Configuration

-These are instructions for configuring your own project to use the App Update feature
+These are instructions for configuring your own project to use the App Update feature.
+NOTE: If you use Delphi 12.2 or perhaps lower, see the [Android libraries](#android-libraries) section

 ### Android libraries

 This feature is dependent on the Play Services App Update library, which does not ship with Delphi.
 Add `app-update-2.1.0.jar` from the `ThirdParty\Android` folder in Kastri to the Libraries node of the Android 32-bit target in Project Manager.

-**Note**:

-Due to a bug in Delphi 11.3 **ONLY**, if you need to compile for Android 64-bit, you will either need to apply [this workaround](https://docs.code-kungfu.com/books/hotfix-113-alexandria/page/fix-jar-libraries-added-to-android-64-bit-platform-target-are-not-compiled) (which will apply to **all** projects), **OR** copy the jar file(s) to _another folder_, and add them to the Libraries node of the Android 64-bit target.
-(Adding the same `.jar` file(s) to Android 64-bit does _not_ work)
+NOTE: **If you use Delphi 12.2, or perhaps lower**, please add `core-common-2.0.3.jar` as well.

 ### Android Manifest/Deployment